Millipede: Fossil record

 In addition to the 16 living orders, there are 9 extinct orders and one superfamily known only from fossils.
 The relationship of these to living groups and to each other is controversial.
 The extinct Arthropleuridea was long considered a distinct myriapod class, although work in the early 21st century established the group as a subclass of millipedes.
 Several living orders also appear in the fossil record.
 Below are two proposed arrangements of fossil millipede groups.
 Extinct groups are indicated with a dagger (†).
 The extinct order Zosterogrammida, a chilognath of uncertain position, is not shown.

 Relation to other myriapods

-Although the relationships of millipede orders are still the subject of debate, the class Diplopoda as a whole is considered a monophyletic group of arthropods: all millipedes are more closely related to each other than to any other arthropods.
+Although the relationships of millipede orders are still a subject of debate, the class Diplopoda as a whole is considered a monophyletic group of arthropods: all millipedes are more closely related to each other than to any other arthropods.
 Diplopoda is a class within the arthropod subphylum Myriapoda, the myriapods, which includes centipedes (class Chilopoda) as well as the lesser-known pauropods (class Pauropoda) and symphylans (class Symphyla).
 Within myriapods, the closest relatives or sister group of millipedes has long been considered the pauropods, which also have a collum and diplosegments.